ampproject/amphtml/extensions/amp-sticky-ad/amp-sticky-ad.md

 The `amp-sticky-ad` component can be styled with standard CSS.

-- The container style can be set through css class `amp-sticky-ad`.
+- Sticky ad container style can be set through css class `amp-sticky-ad`.
 - Close button style can be set through css class `amp-sticky-ad-close-button`.